CLASS 1: Horticulture

 Thank you to all our Sponsors who have donated to this show.

-Almonte & District Horticultural Society, Carleton Place & District Horticultural Society, Pakenham & District Horticultural Society, Helen Halpenny, Marilyn Snedden, Toby Barratt, Audrey Syme, and Cindy Zorgel.
+Almonte & District Horticultural Society, Carleton Place & District Horticultural Society, Pakenham & District Horticultural Society, Carleton Place Nursery, Whitehouse Perennials, Helen Halpenny, Marilyn Snedden, Audrey Syme, and Cindy Zorgel.

 Please support our local businesses.